FaserF/hassio-addons/vaultwarden/DOCS.md

 Bitwarden is an open-source password manager that can store sensitive information such as website credentials in an encrypted vault.

-The Bitwarden platform offers a variety of client applications including a web interface, desktop applications, browser extensions and mobile apps.
+The Bitwarden platform offers various client applications including a web interface, desktop applications, browser extensions and mobile apps.

-This add-on is based upon the lightweight and opensource [Vaultwarden][vaultwarden] implementation, allowing you to self-host this amazing password manager.
+This add-on is based upon the lightweight and opensource [Vaultwarden][vaultwarden] implementation, allowing you to self-host this powerful password manager.

 Password theft is a serious problem.
 The websites and apps that you use are under attack every day.
 Security breaches occur and your passwords are stolen.